- Open Access

 Once this information was processed, the following formulas were built.
 To calculate the rate of employment among individuals who studied medicine:

 For the rate of unemployment, the formula used was:

 And for the rate of wastage it was established that:

 Based on the definitions set forth in the framework provided for this work and the formulas set out in the methodology section, the following results for the total medical personnel were obtained.

 Wastage during education

-Total enrolment, medical schools in Mexico, 1990–2001.
-In general, enrolment in the career of medicine in Mexico has shown non-linear behavior for the past 25 years.
-It was at the beginning of the 1990s when it showed a downward trend, mainly because of the official policy implemented in the mid-1980s to halt the high demand to enrol that was evident at that time.
-Yet on average, enrolment increased by 22.8% during the 1990–2001 period.
+In general, enrolment in the career of medicine in Mexico has shown non-linear behavior during the last 25 years.
+At the beginning of the 1990s it showed a tendency to drop, mainly because of the official policy implemented in the mid-1980s to try to halt the high demand then evident.
+Despite this, on average enrolment grew by 22.8% during the period 1990–2001 (Table 2).

 Although it is true that the final efficiency varies from one medical school to another (which also would be important to further investigate), there is no doubt that at the national level the registered rates are worrisome, given the number of medical students who do not complete their studies.